nettings/medianet/README.md

 process crashes, it will be restarted automatically and its connections re-established.

+System-critical partitions (`/boot` and `/`) are mounted read-only during normal operation, so the system will tolerate hard shutdowns well.

 ## Installation

 This distribution provides a set of scripts and a file system overlay to turn